 Analyse – Interpretation of Data Reports

-The reporting and data received after implementing DMARC can be difficult to interpret.
-After implementing DMARC, organizations will begin to receive raw data with many potential insights into their email traffic.
+The reporting and data received after DMARC implementation can be difficult to interpret.
+Through DMARC Analyzer, organizations will begin to receive raw data with many potential insights into their email traffic.
 Having the capacity and expertise to transform this data into meaningful information can be an issue.
 Fortunately, if senders are willing to invest, this can be solved with managed services, who can take the data and turn it into actionable insights for senders.

 The reports that DMARC Monitor generates can help identify servers / IP’s which are sending email On-Behalf of your domains .